AIGAdc/dcdesignweek.org/_events-dcdw/white-teacups-film.markdown

 status:
   is-featured-on-events: false
   is-featured-on-home: true
   featured-event-message: 'Hey, watch this!
+Hey, watch this!
+Hey, watch this!
+Hey, watch this!
+Hey, watch this!
 Hey, watch this! '
 event:
   date: 2019-09-22 17:30:00 -04:00
   description: 'Join for a screening of the documentary Enough White Teacups and a